 There are also promises that investors can earn 8x times more than they do on regular crypto staking services.
 But what one may fail to notice is that the site claims to have a community of over 500k+ people even though web.archive.org’s first snapshot of the website is from Feb 29, 2020.

 More data from web.archive.org shows that the persons behind the project initially offered 0.2% daily returns only to raise the figure to 1.5% at the time of writing.

 Also, worthy of note is that there are only 10k installs of the app on Google Play and only 5 reviews on the Apple store.
-The reviews on both app stores also appear to be simulated with little to no information shared by the reviewers about how the app works or the returns they have realized.
+Reviews on both app stores also appear to be simulated with little to no information shared by reviewers about how the app works or the returns they have realized.

 In the blog section, there are also alleged success stories that often characterize Ponzi schemes with a heightened focus on the referral program which serves as an outlet for onboarding new users that keep the circle going.